How to Make DIY Curtain Rods (for under $10)

 Hammer the leather into the wall, while the leather straps are attached to the dowel rod.
 Then thread the curtain onto the dowel rod and thread the curtain rod through the leather straps.

-Image of a neutral, modern bedroom with wood and leather curtain rod and white curtains.
+neutral, modern bedroom with wood and leather curtain rod and white curtains

-Image of organic modern bedroom with a wood desk installed on one wall.
+organic modern bedroom with a wood desk installed on one wall

 White and neutral bedroom with modern wood curtain rod hanging from window.

-For additional customization, you could paint the dowel rod a color…or even stain it (the leather can be stained as well, actually).
+For additional customization, you could spray paint the dowel rods a color…or even stain them (the leather can be stained as well, actually).

 You could even wrap the dowel rod in gold leaf or metallic vinyl.
-Lots of options on this one.
+Lots of options!

 What else can I make with wooden dowels like these?